Did the post-celebration aftermath leave you feeling OFF over the last few weeks? So it’s decided, the New Year starts in February!

 The general direction became “looking after myself and my health”, and every month I tried a small improvement to get me going where I wanted to end up.

-Little things that over time created positive change in my life and my outlook.
+Little things that over time created POSTIVE CHANGE in my life and my outlook.

 Why bother taking baby steps?